cjwilburn/svn-migration-scripts/README.md

 If you run the authors command against an Atlassian OnDemand instance, the command will attempt to look up the full name and e-mail address of each committer in JIRA.
 If the command is unable to find a corresponding JIRA user for a Subversion committer, the username will be present in the generated authors list without any mapping. *You will need to edit the authors list to supply a valid mapping for such users before you can use the authors file in a conversion*.
 All such users will appear at the beginning of the generated authors file.

-### bitbucket-create
+### bitbucket-push

-This command creates a [Bitbucket][] repository in the given account.
+This command pushes the Git repository in the directory it is run from to a repository in [Bitbucket][], creating it if it does not exist.
 It is run as follows:

-    $ java -jar svn-migration-scripts.jar bitbucket-create <username> <password> [<owner>] <repository-name>
+    $ java -jar svn-migration-scripts.jar bitbucket-push <username> <password> [<owner>] <repository-name>

-This will create a repository with the name `repository-name`. `username` and `password` are the credentials used to authenticate against Bitbucket.
-By default, the repository is created as belonging to `username`; if `owner` is specified, it is used as the account the repository should belong to.
+This will push the Git repository in the current directory to the Bitbucket repository with the name `repository-name` owned by `owner`; if this repository does not exist, it is created, and if the `owner` option is omitted, it defaults to `username`. `username` and `password` are the credentials used to authenticate against Bitbucket.
 Typically, you might pass your organisation's Bitbucket team as the owner.

 [SBT]: https://github.com/harrah/xsbt/wiki/
 [download a JDK]: http://www.oracle.com/technetwork/java/javase/downloads/index.html